 To prepare for an estate planning appointment, you can review the information on the page:

 Preparing For An Estate Planning Appointment

 and you can fill out the Questionnaire to bring to your appointment

 For more information you can follow the links:

 Additional Information for Your Trustee or Executor (printable PDF)

 Powers of Attorney

-If you would like to make an appointment for a free 15 minute phone consultation to review your existing estate plan, please use the book now button on the side of this page.
-Or call Courtney at (408)287-7717, ext.
-10.
+If you would like to make an appointment with Sally Cooperrider for a free 15 minute phone consultation to review your existing estate plan, please use the "Book Now" button on the side of this page.
+Or call (408) 287-7719.